Keep wearing face masks, says Kirklees Council leader

 He added: “As long as we keep on doing that I am optimistic, but having said that we cannot get our eye off the ball.

-“As a responsible employer we haver a duty of care to our staff but also we have a duty of care to our residents.”
+“As a responsible employer we have a duty of care to our staff but also we have a duty of care to our residents.”